 The Recorder's Office has information on record for several types of liens.
 The records are open to the public.
 The Recorder's Office staff will do a tax lien search for a per name fee or you can come to the office to view the records yourself at no cost.

-You can search by name for state and federal tax liens recorded by a government agency for
+You can search by name for state and federal tax liens recorded by a government agency for failure of payment of personal, business or real property taxes.

 In most cases, tax liens are not indexed against a parcel of land.
 They are indexed by taxpayer name.
-When an abstract is brought up to date abstractors search by name and by legal description, so tax liens appear in abstracts even when they are not indexed by
+When an abstract is brought up to date abstractors search by name and by legal description, so tax liens appear in abstracts even when they are not indexed by legal description in the Recorder's Office.

 Bringing Abstracts Up to Date